 Summer 1: Where does our food come from?

 Our topic is ‘Allotments’.
 We begin our journey by visiting a local allotments and learning about where our food comes from.
 During this topic we learn fascinating facts about seasonal foods, where and when they can be grown and how we can reduce our carbon footprint by growing our own fruit and vegetables.
 We also learn about the importance of a balanced diet and nutrition.
-We complete our topic with our DT project where we design and make a healthy salad based upon what we have learnt.
-This is then added to our ‘Salad Bistro’ where parents are invited to come and try the delicious salads we have created and find out what we have been learning about.
+We will also look at living things and habitats in Science and learning about human growth.

 Summer 2: What forces are used in a theme park?

 Our topic is ‘ Scream Machine!’
 This incredibly exciting topic begins with a trip to a local park where we learn about how different forces are applied when we use playground equipment.
-We learn all about forces – including gravity, air resistance, centripetal force and friction – along side how pulleys and levers are used in everyday life.
+We learn all about forces – including gravity, air resistance, centripetal force and friction – alongside how pulleys and levers are used in everyday life.
 We become journalists and write newspaper reports about the grand opening of a theme park ride that we design, before working in teams to design and build a marble run roller coaster with a pulley system.
-We develop our mapping skills by plotting a journey from school to a theme park and we explore comparisons between a village in the UK and a city in France by looking at arial satellite images and maps.
-We complete our topic with a show-stopping trip to Drayton Mannor where we see and experience the rides in action.
+We develop our mapping skills by plotting a journey from school to a theme park and we explore comparisons between a village in the UK and a city in France by looking at aerial satellite images and maps.
+We complete our topic with a show-stopping trip to a theme park where we see and experience the rides in action.